 The lunch seems fine.
 Just make sure she is offered food until she is satisfied, no matter how much it is.
 You can top her up with breast milk afterwards if you think she ate too little to really be full.

 That was about it.
-But again, don't worry too much about your daughter's weight unless she lacks energy and loses weight and don't compare her with other babies.
+But again, don’t worry too much about your daughter’s weight unless she lacks energy and loses weight and don’t compare her with other babies.
+Being skinny, if eathing healthy foods, growing in length and hitting milestones as expected, is not dangerous in any way.
+Being obese is a muck bigger problem.
+If people comment on her looks because they expect a baby to chubby, then too bad for them – she is fine just the way she is!
 Just have fun with her and offer her healthy foods frequently.
 Most babies will make sure they get the foods they need to be full, if we just let them.
-(Learn about children's eating habits here.
+(Learn about children’s eating habits here.)

 You can check my feeding schedule that I used for my babies at 10 months here.